 Another amazing thing about your character creation is this: the layout of your party will determine the strategies you use to defeat your enemies.
 This isn’t a slight thing.
 Many of the battles in this game, especially later on, hinge on your ability to change your tactics on a dime and carefully utilize your character’s unique talents and abilities.
 Although the monsters you fight will be the same in each run of the game, the methods you use to go about killing them could be dramatically different.
 One player might send a fireball into the room of sleeping orcs to thin their numbers before beginning the assault.
 Another might send in a strike team of thieves hiding in the shadows to hamstring your enemies.
 There is no right or wrong way to make your party, and that is one of this games greatest triumphs.
 I know of few games that grant the player as much freedom to craft and control their party of heroes.

 I have already discussed many of the game’s strengths.
 There are others.
-The voice acting, for example, is nearly always excellent, and the writing is generally very strong…except there are a couple places where this is not true, and they can potentially distract from the experience.
+The voice acting, for example, is nearly always excellent, and the writing is generally very strong…except there are a couple places where this is not true, which distracted from the experience.

-In the first part of the game, your heroes infiltrate a strange temple made entirely of ice and inhabited by worshippers of the cruel Frostmaiden, Auril.
+This is best illustrated when your heroes infiltrate a strange temple made entirely of ice and inhabited by worshipers of the cruel Frostmaiden, Auril.
 During your journey through this temple, you slay three sisters, high priestesses of Auril who must be stopped.
 One of these sisters was voiced, and while her acting was fine, it was immediately obvious that the writers of the game were not familiar with the grammar of formal English.

 “Auril…sweet, loving Auril – I hath failed thee, yet still thee beckons me…”

 In formal English, ‘you’ becomes ‘thee’ or ‘thou’, depending on context; ‘your’ becomes ‘thy’ and ‘yours’ becomes ‘thine’.
 In modern English, the sentence would be rendered, “I have failed you, yet still you beckon me.”
-Thus, not only is the wrong pronoun used in the second instance, but ‘beckons’ is the wrong form of the verb as well.
+Thus, not only is the wrong pronoun used in the second instance, but ‘beckons’ is the wrong conjugation of the verb.
 These translation errors riddled the entire dialogue of Lysara.
 This might sound like academic nitpicking on my part, but the writing pulled me completely out of the experience, so it is a negative mark.

-As far as voice acting, it was all very good except, ironically, Isair and Madae.
+As far as voice acting, it was all very good except, unfortunately, Isair and Madae.
 Isair was at least tolerable, but Madae’s voice acting was completely unconvincing.
-Unfortunately, Isair and Madae were the games primary antagonists, so the poorer quality of their acting is very noticeable.
-Fortunately, as Isair does most of the speaking during the final showdown, Madae’s poor acting doesn’t drag things down too much.
+Unfortunately, Isair and Madae are the games primary antagonists, so the poor quality of their acting is very noticeable.
+Fortunately Isair does most of the speaking during the final showdown, so Madae’s intolerable voice doesn’t drag things down too much.

 My only other complaint with the game is the sheer quantity of fighting.
 It’s exciting and challenging, to be sure, but sometimes it can be a bit of a drag, especially towards the end, when nearly every single fight requires a change of tactics and strategy.
 By the end of the game, I had killed well over 2000 enemies, and I cherished the parts of the game that were not centered on combat.